TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-go.md

 </table>

 * Some trades had an exchange code "Q", which did not exactly correspond to anything listed in the [spec sheet](www.nyxdata.com/doc/224904).
 We assumed "Q" referred to the NASDAQ exchange since "T/Q" corresponded to NASDAQ and "T" corresponded to NASDAQ OMX.

+* My laptop was faster than I had anticipated, and I am happy to run the code on more datasets.